 Lost in Translation

 The cult around this film probably needs to die out, and I suspect it has in the past handful of years now that we’ve realized the real apex of ‘00s cinema is not this film, nor is it There Will be Blood, nor is it Eternal Sunshine of the Spotless Mind, but the 2000 trifecta of Yi Yi, Werckmeister Harmonies, and In the Mood for Love.
-With the film’s reputation now keeled-over from melts-in-your-mouth acme-of-all-cinema to comfortable minor classic, we can appreciate it for what it truly is: a piquant tone poem to unspoken desires, to loneliness, and to personal isolation of the most atomized variety.
+With the film’s reputation now keeled-over from melts-in-your-mouth acme-of-all-cinema to comfortable minor classic, we can appreciate it for what it truly is: a potent tone poem to unspoken desires, to loneliness, and to personal isolation of the most atomized variety.
 And a film that is itself a little too atomistically preoccupied with its rituals of the rich and famous to escape itself.
 Exploring a liminal budding relationship between an aging American movie star (Bill Murray) and a twenty-year-old girl (Scarlett Johansson) displaced to Japan, Lost in Translation turns, as all of Coppola’s films do, on a self-awareness about its own failures to truly inhabit the space it observes.
 Its attitude toward Japan is that of an unknowable Orientalist background, and the eternal question is whether this is a foible or whether the film itself harbors suspicions about the Western world’s impotence at moving outside itself and in turn embodies this doubt in the film style.
 The film, and writing about it, is a bramble of reservations, simultaneously close-minded and open-hearted.